PythonRSAS/pythonrsas.github.io/_posts/2021-05-06-1-counterparty-credit-risk.md

 * **Potential future exposure (PFE)**: A high percentile market value of exposure, conditional on positive exposures.
 It is similar to value at risk (VaR) for estimating market risk,
 * **Expected exposure (EE)**: Mean market value on future target date, conditional on positive exposures

+PFE, EE and other measures are calculated using Monte Carlo simulations.

+The required inputs to a simulation are:
+1. assumed distribution for the interest rates or an interest rate model.
+2. model the interest rates for future dates
+3. compute future swap values based on future interest rates
+4. run step 2 and 3 thousands of times
+5. at each time point, we get a distribution of simulated exposure, from which we can calculate PEF and EE.

 # Collateral